FFMG/neural-network/README.md

 ```

-* hidden_layers: The hidden layers information, this is a std::vector<LayerDetails> with LayerDetails( type, size, activation)
+* hidden_layers: The hidden layers information, this is a std::vector<LayerDetails> with LayerDetails
+  * Type
+  * Size
+  * Activation
+  * Dropout
 * output_activation_method[=sigmoid]
 * output_activation_alpha[=0.01]: The alpha value for the output layer activation function (e.g., for Leaky ReLU).
 * output_error_calculation_type[=mse]